MS-13 Gang Leader Sentenced to Life in Prison for Racketeering Charges Including the Murder of 16-Year-Old Victim in Alley Pond Park in Queens

-ALEXANDRIA, Va. – The U.S. Department of Justice has launched five cross-jurisdictional strike forces to help reduce gun violence by disrupting illegal firearms trafficking in key regions across the country.
-Leveraging existing resources, the regional strike forces will better ensure sustained and focused coordination across jurisdictions and help stem the supply of illegally trafficked firearms from source cities, through other communities, and into five key market regions: New York, Chicago, Los Angeles, the San Francisco Bay Area/Sacramento Region, and Washington, D.C.
+BROOKLYN, NY - The U.S. Department of Justice today launched five cross-jurisdictional strike forces to help reduce gun violence by disrupting illegal firearms trafficking in key regions across the country.
+Leveraging existing resources, the regional strike forces will better ensure sustained and focused coordination across jurisdictions and help stem the supply of illegally trafficked firearms from source cities, through other communities, and into five key market regions: New York, Chicago, Los Angeles, the San Francisco Bay Area/Sacramento Region and Washington, D.C.

-According to gun trace data, a significant number of firearms recovered in Washington, D.C. originate from outside the city.
-The new strike force will help ensure sustained and focused coordination between law enforcement and prosecutors in the Washington, D.C., metropolitan area, including in the Eastern District of Virginia, with their counterparts in locations where many of the firearms originate.
+According to gun trace data, the vast majority of firearms recovered in New York City originate outside the state and are illegally trafficked into New York.
+The new strike force, led by Audrey Strauss, the U.S. Attorney for the Southern District of New York, and Jacquelyn Kasulis, the Acting U.S. Attorney for the Eastern District of New York, will help ensure sustained and focused coordination between law enforcement and prosecutors in New York City with their counterparts in locations where many of the firearms originate.

 “Gun violence has taken a terrible, unacceptable toll on our communities, and it must be stopped,” stated Acting U.S. Attorney Jacquelyn M. Kasulis.
 “Stemming the flow of illegal guns into New York City is critical to eradicating gun violence in our city.
 We are committed to working with our federal and state partners to investigate and prosecute gun trafficking to the fullest extent of the law.”